feathersui/feathersui-website/docs/haxe-openfl/vertical-layout.md

 container.addChild(child2);
 ```

-Notice that we can mix and match fixed pixel values with percentage values on the same child.
+Notice that fixed pixel values may be mixed with percentage values on the same child.
 The height of the first child is `150.0` pixels, but the width is 100% of the container's total width.

 > **Tip:** If the width of every child in a [`VerticalLayout`](https://api.feathersui.com/current/feathers/layout/VerticalLayout.html) should be 100%, set [`horizontalAlign`](https://api.feathersui.com/current/feathers/layout/VerticalLayout.html#horizontalAlign) to [`JUSTIFY`](https://api.feathersui.com/current/feathers/layout/HorizontalAlign.html#JUSTIFY).
 You'll write less code, and performance will be better optimized.